JEFworks/jean.fan/_posts/2019-10-16-nature-research-award.md

 ---
 layout: post
 title: "Nature Research Award"
 excerpt: "I recently had the honor of being named the Nature Research Award winner for 2019.
 I just wanted to provide here a full transcript of my award acceptance speech as I had intended to deliver it.
-A set of videos, pod-casts, exerpts, and interviews will likely be available through Nature Research and The Estée Lauder Companies within the near future."
+A set of videos, podcasts, news articles, and interviews will likely be available through Nature Research and The Estée Lauder Companies within the near future."
 date: "October, 16, 2019"
 ---

 I recently had the honor of being named the Nature Research Award winner for 2019.
 I just wanted to provide here a full transcript of my award acceptance speech as I had intended to deliver it.
-A set of videos, pod-casts, exerpts, and interviews will likely be available through Nature Research and The Estée Lauder Companies within the near future.
+A set of videos, podcasts, news articles, and interviews will likely be available through Nature Research and The Estée Lauder Companies within the near future.

 <img src="/img/nature_research_award.jpeg" width="100%">